UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ![](tutorial/001.png)|![](tutorial/001b.png)|![](tutorial/001c.png)

 ## GCI Overview
-After vertices are automatically extracted (as local minima) from the Energy Image, the user can curate the vertex objects.
-The Graphical Curator Interface (GCI) has four windows (starting in top right and moving counter-clockwise):
+After the vertices are automatically extracted (as local minima) from the Energy Image, the user can curate these vertex objects.
+The Graphical Curator Interface (GCI, shown below) has four windows (starting in top right and moving counter-clockwise):
 1. [Volume Map](#Volume-Map)
 2. [Volume Display](#Volume-Display)
 3. [Intensity Histogram](#Intensity-Histogram)